 Me and some of my photographers, and we have all lost some significant photographs at some point.
 This should never happen to you.
 But, just read below.

-Is not if it fails, but when it fails
+It is not if it fails, but when it fails

-As a first step, make a copy of each and every one of your photographs.
+As a first step, make a copy of each one of your photographs.
 If you keep all of your photographs on a single hard disc at a time, it will ultimately fail.
 So just one drive is not a great solution.

 My photographs are among my most prized things, and I don’t want to lose them under any circumstances.
 A real-time internet backup of my hard disc is performed daily, and I also have complete backups on numerous external hard drives.
 Overkill, but that’s the idea, I suppose.
-If I could, I would also have some of my pictures printed on archival paper stored on a box inside a bank vault.
+If I could, I would also have some of my pictures printed on archival paper, stored in a box inside a bank vault.

 Organize your life!

 Whatever your level of organization, it’s vital that your photographs are easily accessible.
-In addition to speeding up your productivity, it’s vital to remember how you’ve arranged your hard drive so you don’t unintentionally delete a folder containing valuable photos.
+In addition to speeding up your productivity, it’s vital to remember how you’ve arranged your hard drive, so you don’t unintentionally delete a folder containing valuable photos.

 Create a new folder containing photos for each year, and then separate the folders by month (named “01 January,” “02 February,” and so on) As a result, I separate and organize the photographs in my post-processing program.
 I may then search for photos from a certain place or for a specific project.